Alachlor

 Alachlor is an herbicide from the chloroacetanilide family.
 It is an odorless, white solid.
 The greatest use of alachlor is for control of annual grasses and broadleaf weeds in crops.
-Use of alachlor is illegal in the European Union and no products containing alachlor are currently registered in the United States.
+Use of alachlor is illegal in the European Union and no products containing alachlor are currently registered in the United States, though it is registered in India.

 Its mode of action is elongase inhibition, and inhibition of geranylgeranyl pyrophosphate (GGPP) cyclisation enzymes, part of the gibberellin pathway.
 It is marketed under the trade names Alanex, Bronco, Cannon, Crop Star, Intrro, Lariat, Lasso, Micro-Tech and Partner.

 Uses

 The largest use of alachlor is as a herbicide for control of annual grasses and broadleaf weeds in crops, primarily on corn, sorghum, and soybeans.

 Application details

 Alachlor mixes well with other herbicides.
 It is marketed in mixed formulations with atrazine, glyphosate, trifluralin and imazaquin.
 It is a selective, systemic herbicide, absorbed by germinating shoots and by roots.
 Its mode of action is elongase inhibition, and inhibition of geranylgeranyl pyrophosphate (GGPP) cyclisation enzymes, part of the gibberellin pathway.
 Stated more simply, it works by interfering with a plant's ability to produce protein and by interfering with root growth.

 It is most commonly available as microgranules containing 15% active ingredients (AI), or emulsifiable concentrate containing 480 g/ litre of AI.
 Homologuation in Europe requires a maximum dose of 2,400 g per hectare of AI, or 5 litres/hectare of emulsifiable concentrate or 17 kg/ha of microgranules.
 The products are applied as either pre-drilling, soil incorporated or pre-emergence.